ClimateTown/knowledge-hub/README.md

 For any discussion or questions about the Knowledge Hub, join us in `#💬knowledge-hub-discussion` in the ClimateTown Discord.

 ### Small edits/typos
-Resources data (title, URL, description, tags) are stored in the `data/resources.yml` file, which is then used to create the title.
+Resources data (title, URL, description, tags) are stored in the `data/resources.yml` file, which is then used to populate the resource on the website.
 To make small edits, you can [directly edit this file](https://github.com/ClimateTown/knowledge-hub/edit/main/data/resources.yml) or you can create an issue.

-As the whole website is stored in this repository, you can also use the search functionality to locate typos or suggest changes elsewhere in the site.
+To suggest changes anywhere else in the site, you can use GitHub's search functionality to find the exact file which to suggest the change.

 ### Resource suggestions
 We're always looking to publicise awesome climate resources.
 Got a resource to share?
 The easiest way is to create an issue, filling out the "resource suggestion" form.
 This will create a discussion around the resource, and if it's a good fit for the Knowledge Hub, we'll add it to the site.

 ### Site suggestions
-This website is driven by coders from the community.
+This website is powered by coders from the community.
 Have a suggestion to make the site better?
 Create an issue and we'll discuss it!
 If the feature sounds good, we'll look at adding it to the site.
-The feature is much more likely to be added if you can help with the development.
+The feature is much more likely to be added if you are willing to help with the development.

-## Development
+## Development installation
-### Installation and setup
 The site is built using [Svelte](https://svelte.dev/) and [SvelteKit](https://kit.svelte.dev/).
 A dev environment can be easily set up using Node and npm:

 - [install Node and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm/)